 To succeed in the higher levels of business, executives need to hone their negotiation strategies, which involves gaining as much knowledge and experience about negotiation as possible.
-To that end, here are the five most common approaches parties can take during a negotiation and how to navigate them to ensure everyone gets something they want.
+To that end, here are the five most common approaches you can learn by attending negotiation seminars that parties can take during a negotiation and how to navigate them to ensure everyone gets something they want.

 1. Competition Approach

 This approach goes by several recognizable names: distributive negotiation, claiming value, zero-sum and win-lose.
 People who use the competitive approach often have the perspective that the goal of negotiation is to dominate the other side — that only one side can win, and that one side’s interests always directly opposes the other’s.
 Competitive negotiators tend to use aggressive tactics like manipulation and withholding information in the hopes that they can maximize their interests while minimizing those of the other side.

 This approach has the potential for extremely negative consequences, like alienating the other party forever.
 However, if one side can effectively influence the other’s belief and promote their interests as desirable or inevitable, this negotiation approach can result in success.

 Also called the lose-lose approach, avoidance involves one party effectively sabotaging negotiation.
 This tends to occur when a party feels that their interests are being threatened.
 Instead of communicating this fear or working toward a more optimal solution, that party strives to make the outcome unsuitable for everyone involved in the negotiation.